syncfusion/ej2-vue-docs/src/common/getting-started/vue3-tutorial.md

 vue create quickstart
 ```

-Initiating a new project prompts us to choose the type of project we want to use for the application.
+Initiating a new project prompts us to choose the type of project to be used for the current application.
 Select the option `Default (Vue 3 Preview)` from the menu.

 ![Reference](../appearance/images/vue3-terminal.png)

 ## Adding Syncfusion packages in the application

  Syncfusion Vue packages are maintained in the [`npmjs.com`](https://www.npmjs.com/~syncfusionorg) registry.
-We'll use the Grid component for this example.
-To install it use the following command.
+The Grid component will be used in this example.
+To install it, use the following command.

 ```bash
 npm install @syncfusion/ej2-vue-grids --save